Tower’s Classrooms & Facilities

 Our backyard provides authentic learning opportunities for students, in preparation for their roles as contributing global citizens.

 A turf playing field provides weather-resistant athletic space for games and practices as well as recess.
-The turf field maximizes playing time for teams and extends recess time for students.
+The turf field maximizes playing time for teams and recess time for students.
 Additionally, Marblehead youth athletic programs benefits from access to a second turf field, giving hundreds of children a dependable field for play, even following inclement weather.

-The new turf field and underlay align with our commitment to sustainability—all materials are recyclable or compostable.
-Brock, a company based in Colorado, manufactures the recyclable shock pad and farms the compostable wood infill for the turf.
-BrockFILL is made from a species of southern pine that is grown, harvested, and replanted in continuous cycles, making it ideal for a sustainable, renewable, organic infill product.
+The turf field and underlay align with our commitment to sustainability.
+All materials, including the shock pad, turf and wood infill, are recyclable or compostable.
+The fill is made from southern pine that is grown, harvested, and replanted in continuous cycles, making it ideal for a sustainable, renewable, organic infill product.

 Two newly designed playgrounds for students enhances experiential learning.
 Through joyful, imaginative play and physical activity, children learn about fairness, negotiation, creative thinking and problem solving within a group.